regenwatchdog/regenwatchdog.github.io/_posts/2020-07-31-july-news-roundup.md

 title: JULY NEWS ROUND-UP
 ---

 Many thanks to all those who have taken the time to get in touch or leave a comment on the *Estate Watch* website telling us what's going on with their estates.
-Here's our monthly round-up of July's estate regeneration news.
+Here's our monthly round-up of July's estate regeneration news:

 ## Alton estate regeneration - uncertainty looms